 Then everyone began to panic.
 A few started running to their homes to get out of the city.
-But others formed a group with the Fortune Teller to try to kill Helen and Alexander.
+But a few formed a group joining the Fortune Teller to kill Helen and Alexander.
 They each had knives, clubs, and farm equipment to be used as weapons.

-"We must shed their blood to save our world from the demons," said a male Cobain raising his pitchfork.
+"We must shed their blood to save our world from the demons," said a male Cobain standing next to her and raising his pitchfork.

 "And shedding their blood is what we will do!" declared the Fortune Teller.

-"You are a trader to the entire world!" hissed the male member of the Fortune Teller's group.
+"You are a traitor to the entire world!" hissed the male member of the Fortune Teller's group.

 But this man was whacked in the back by Noremac.
 She helped Nadnerb get back up, but she was upset with him.

 "Mother, I failed!
-The Fortune Teller tricked me and formed an angry mob!" confessed Nadnerb.
+The Fortune Teller tricked me!" confessed Nadnerb.